Mbanq/iso20022/README.md

 Contributions are welcome!
 Please feel free to open an issue for any bugs, feature requests, or improvements.

+## Issues and Bug Reports

+If you encounter any bugs or have a feature request, please open an issue on our [GitHub Issues page](https://github.com/Mbanq/iso20022/issues).

+When reporting a bug, please include the following information:

+-   A clear and concise description of the issue.
+-   Steps to reproduce the behavior.
+-   The expected behavior.
+-   The actual behavior.
+-   Your operating system and Python version.

 ## License

 This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.